uxlfoundation/oneAPI-spec/source/elements/oneDNN/source/primitives/general.rst

    :project: oneDNN
    :members:

-It is further derived from to provide base class for all primitives that have operation descriptors.
+It is further derived from to provide base class for all primitives.

 .. doxygenstruct:: dnnl::primitive_desc
    :project: oneDNN